»DOWNLOAD the MoDOT Design-Build Flyer by clicking HERE or in the graphic above & below.

 For additional information, please email the project team at Route.email@example.com

-MoDOT will replace the I-70 bridges over Manchester Trafficway, the Blue River and the adjacent rail yard beginning in 2013.
+MoDOT will replace the I-70 bridges over Manchester Trafficway, the Blue River and the adjacent rail yard.
 As part of the project, MoDOT will replace the historic through-tied arch Route 40 bridge over the Blue River just north of I-70.
+Construction on the $65 million design-build project

 Project information can be found on the Manchester website